Online Selfish Load Balancing: Two-Sided Truthful Mechanism for Makespan

-Before formally showing the $\Lambda$-Stability, i.e., $ \displaystyle \Lambda_j \geq \Lambda_j' \geq \frac{1}{2}\Lambda_j$, we state some basic intuitions.
-In general, we first prove $\Lambda_j \geq \Lambda_j'$ and then use it as a black box to show $\Lambda_j' \geq \frac{1}{2}\Lambda_j$.
-To prove $\Lambda_j \geq \Lambda_j'$, there are two main steps.
-In the first step, we consider such a \emph{good} job (time) $t$ that satisfies the following: \begin{itemize}[left=2em] \item The guessed $\opt$ is the same in both worlds, i.e., $\Lambda_t=\Lambda_t'$. \item The pressure of the original world is higher than the speed-up world, i.e., $C_{i,k} \geq C_{i,k}'$ for all $k \in [K]$ and $i \in \cpM{k}$, at the arrival time of job $t$ (before allocating $t$). \end{itemize} We show that the next doubling time after $t$ in the original world cannot be later than that in the speed-up world (\cref{lem:equaltime}), because machines in the speed-up world have a strictly faster speed.
-Then, in the second step, we show that, assuming $\Lambda_j < \Lambda_j'$, we can find such a good job (time) $t$, but the speed-up world doubles earlier than the original world, which is a contradiction.
-For example, the first job is straightforwardly a good job.
-We can easily use it to prove $\Lambda_j > \Lambda_j'$ when if $j$ is the first time they differ.
-It is important to note that in the proof of $\Lambda$-stability, we critically rely on the double-without-the-last technique; without this approach, $\Lambda$-stability could be violated (see \Cref{sec:dwtl} for an example).
+We show that the next doubling time after a good job $t$ in the original world cannot be later than that in the speed-up world (\cref{lem:equaltime}), because machines in the speed-up world have a strictly faster speed.
+In the second step, we use this observation to prove the impossibility of $\Lambda_j < \Lambda_j'$.
+For example, the first job is straightforwardly a good job if $i^*$ is not in the first group.
+We can easily use it to prove $\Lambda_j > \Lambda_j'$ in the case when $j$ is the first time they differ.
+For later $j$, we will use the existence of another good job to prove.
+It is important to note that in the proof of $\Lambda$-stability, we critically rely on the double-without-the-last technique; without this approach, $\Lambda$-stability could be violated (see the \Cref{sec:dwtl} for an example).

 \begin{lemma} Let $t$ be a good job (time), and $j$ be the first time $\Lambda_j' > \Lambda_t'$.
 We have $\Lambda_j > \Lambda_t$. \end{lemma} \begin{proof} Assume for contradiction that $\Lambda_j = \Lambda_t$.
 According to the definitions of the good job and time $j$, we have